atamanczukfelipe/NodeJs/README.md

 ```
 For installing typescript node dev dependency package

-After this 3 first installations it will look like this:
+After this 3 first installations package.json will look like this:

 ```javascript
 {